Eyescale/Consensus/Release/Version-2.0/README.txt

 	that it is passed a proxy instance of a connection to that cell by one of its connections - or by its parent, at instantiation.

-	See example usage in the Narrative this Register Variable section below.
+	See example usage in the Narrative parent Register Variable paragraph below.

     3. Unsubscribe